• Skip to primary navigation

 Each time I’m invited as a guest speaker in one of the cancer forums in our place, I often advise female guests, especially students, to visit an obstetrician-gynecologist once a year for a medical checkup.

-I always tell them not to worry about what people will say about such visit as it’s not like you’re getting a medical checkup for your bun in the oven.
+I always tell them not to worry about what people will say about such a visit, as it’s not like you’re getting a medical checkup for your bun in the oven.

 Instead, they must treat it the same way as their bi-annual visit to their dentist for teeth maintenance.

-In the Philippines, where I live in, Filipinos have this perception that if a single lady visits an OB-GYN clinic, they presume that she’s either pregnant or wanted to get rid of her unborn child.
+In the Philippines, where I live, Filipinos have this perception that if a single lady visits an OB-GYN clinic, they presume that she’s either pregnant or wants to get rid of her unborn child.

-Thus, I highly recommend you to go out there and visit your doctor and don’t mind what they’ve to say about you (unless they’ll be the one to pay for the doctor’s fee).
+Thus, I highly recommend you go out there and visit your doctor and don’t mind what they have to say about you (unless they’ll be the one to pay for the doctor’s fee).
 It’s your body, not theirs.

 I was slim.
 I played sports.
 I ate a lot.